ChrisTs8920/BankApp-restAPI/README.md

 ## Description

-An application of remote management of bank accounts.
+An application for remote management of bank accounts.
 It was made using Java, Jakarta RESTful web services (JAX-RS API, Jersey implementation), MySQL (and JDBC API), IntelliJ IDEA Ultimate and Glassfish 6.2.4.

 **Tested using Mozilla Firefox and Postman.**